RonenNess/RPGUI/README.md

 ![alt tag](https://raw.githubusercontent.com/RonenNess/RPGUI/master/for_readme/dropdown.jpg)

-This class is used for <select> with <option> tags, and it creates a dropdown select widget with the RPGUI design.
+This class is used for &lt;select&gt; with &lt;option&gt; tags, and it creates a dropdown select widget with the RPGUI design.
-To use it create a <select> tag with <option>s inside, and add the "rpgui-dropdown" class to the <select> parent tag.
+To use it create a &lt;select&gt; tag with &lt;option&gt;s inside, and add the "rpgui-dropdown" class to the &lt;select&gt; parent tag.

 For example: